three layers of quality

 layer 3 — does it make people feel something?

 Some products work well and you still feel nothing using them.
-No friction, no complaints, everything is smooth but you feel nothing.
+No friction, no complaints, smooth all the way through.
 You finish the task, close the tab, forget it existed.
-The experience was fine.
-Just fine.

-Every time I start my work, I try to get clear and check myself against these three layers.
+Every time I start my work, I check myself against these three layers.
 I don't always get it right.
-But at least I know what to ask.
+I still think about that dropdown sometimes — beautiful curve, broken product.
+But at least now I know what to ask.